eopobee50/cyberMagic/README.md

 As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.

  -------Filebeat---------

 - mkdir roles

-(to create a roles folder within the /etc/ansible folder)
+(to create a "roles" folder within the /etc/ansible folder)

 - nano filebeat-config.yml

-(correctly update the filebeat-config.yml template file using nano; updated file "filebeat-config.yml" in Ansible folder above).
+(correctly update the filebeat-config.yml template file using nano; updated file "filebeat-config.yml" is in Ansible folder above).

 - mv filebeat-config.yml /etc/ansible/roles

-(move the filebeat-config.yml file into the roles folder)
+(move the filebeat-config.yml file into the "roles" folder)

 - nano filebeat-playbook.yml

-(correctly update the filebeat-playbook.yml template file using nano; updated file "filebeat-playbook.yml" in Ansible folder above).
+(correctly update the filebeat-playbook.yml template file using nano; updated file "filebeat-playbook.yml" is in Ansible folder above).

 - ansible-playbook filebeat-playbook.yml

 (Run the filebeat playbook; ensure you are in the "etc/ansible" directory which has the "roles" folder containing the config files when running the playbook)

 -------Metricbeat-------

 - nano metricbeat-config.yml

-(correctly update the metricbeat-config.yml template file using nano; updated file "metricbeat-config.yml" in Ansible folder above).
+(correctly update the metricbeat-config.yml template file using nano; updated file "metricbeat-config.yml" is in Ansible folder above).

 - mv metricbeat-config.yml /etc/ansible/roles

-(move the metricbeat-config.yml file into the roles folder)
+(move the metricbeat-config.yml file into the "roles" folder created above)

 - nano metricbeat-playbook.yml

-(correctly update the metricbeat-playbook.yml template file using nano; updated file "metricbeat-playbook.yml" in Ansible folder above).
+(correctly update the metricbeat-playbook.yml template file using nano; updated file "metricbeat-playbook.yml" is in Ansible folder above).

 - ansible-playbook filebeat-playbook.yml

 (Run the metricbeat playbook; ensure you are in the "etc/ansible" directory which has the "roles" folder containing the config files when running the playbook)